 |Less: Appropriations || || || || |

-The consolidated revenues for the year were Rs.2770 Crores for the year FY 2017-18under review an increase of 43% as compared to the previous year.
+The consolidated revenues during the year under review were R 2365 crores a decreaseof 4% as compared to the previous year.

 The detailed results of operations of the Company are given in the ManagementDiscussion & Analysis forming part of this Report.

 Our strategy to diversify our business model towards more annuity sources of earningsis showing definite results.
 The annuity nature of earnings in the new businesses likeasset based businesses and housing finance business has brought in visibility of ourearnings.
-Our businesses built scale during FY2018 while maintaining operatingparameters.
-Our brand is now being recognized across each of our businesses.
-We achieved a20%+ ROE in FY2018 and are well on course to achieve this on a sustainable basis.
-Theopportunity size in all our business segments is still huge and our businesses are wellplaced to benefit from the growth potential they offer.
+Our businesses have stood strong in the volatile year of FY2020 whilemaintaining operating parameters.
+Our brand is now being recognized across each of ourbusinesses.
+The opportunity size in all our business segments is still huge and ourbusinesses are well placed to benefit from the growth potential they offer.